HERESY / 'GROUND WORK' AW23

-This year HERESY celebrates its tenth anniversary as a project for experimentation and examination of folklore through fashion.
+HERESY nears its tenth year as a project for the experimentation and examination of folklore through fashion.
 What started from moonlighting in bedroom studios and London railway arches, has grown into a multi disciplinary label, that produces clothing, publications, events and artworks.
 HERESY have collaborated with a large and diverse range of practitioners, from museums to record labels.

-Their focus, British folklore, has for the majority of the brand’s life been a subject that exists on the fringes of society.
+Our focus, British folklore, has for the majority of the brand’s life, been a subject that exists on the fringes of society.
 Over the last couple of years British folklore has seen a surge in public interest, and has been celebrated by other brands and publications.
 This has opened up the language we use to a wider audience and allowed for refreshing collaboration.

 ‘Beautiful Decay’ is the second collection produced under the strange and restrictive environment of 2020.
 With limited opportunities to conduct any field work or locational research that is, under normal circumstances, a common practice in HERESY’s design process, new opportunities instead presented themselves.
 Constraints are often the best framework under which to push creative practice.